GoldWave

 - Select the correct recording source.

-If your sound card has a "Stereo Mix" or "What U Hear" or
+If your sound card has a "LOOPBACK", "Stereo Mix", "What U Hear", or

 similar source that records whatever you hear on your